Movie Review: Three Identical Strangers on Netflix

 |Cast||Edward Galland, David Kellman, and Robert Shafran|

 The narrative revolves around the true story of triplets, who were separated at birth just to reunite in their early 20’s.
 When two brothers, out of three, met and became famous because of their story, the third brother got to know of their existence.
 This then led to them finding and getting to know each other with glee and excitement.
-The celebrations didn’t last long as they dwelled upon the initial reasons of their separation.
-It was found that these three individuals were adopted from the same adoption agency and were subjects to a psychological experiment conducted in the 1960’s, headed by the psychologist, Peter Neubauer.
+The celebrations didn’t last long as they dwelled upon the initial reasons for their separation.
+It was found that these three individuals were adopted from the same adoption agency and subjected to a psychological experiment conducted in the 1960s, headed by the psychologist, Peter Neubauer.

 The story has been told very well, focusing on each angle with raw precision.
 The big ethical question of this scientist experiment, involving human subjects who couldn’t have given a consensus, builds the foundation of the narrative.

 It runs in a chronological manner starting from the coincidental acquaintance of two brothers, following the entry of the third brother.
 It moves on with their freshly constructed (or deconstructed) lives, where they start a restaurant chain by the name of ‘Triplets.’
 What shadows this almost fairy-tale, is the ambiguity of the experiment they’ve been subjected to.

 The documentary focuses on the narrative of these triplets, telling a true-life story with perfection.
 The direction is great and you can make that outright in the beginning, when we are introduced to the protagonists by descriptive narration and display of their first meetings.
 It captures all the angles with brilliance, the psychologist Peter Neubauer’s assistant who worked on this experiment with him was also interviewed.